medziane/Biometric/README.md

+This is a fork of https://github.com/smstuebe/xamarin-fingerprint.

+So all the credit goes to https://github.com/smstuebe.

 # <img src="doc/xamarin_fingerprint.png" width="71" height="71"/> Biometric / Fingerprint plugin for Xamarin

 Xamarin and MvvMCross plugin for accessing the fingerprint, Face ID or other biometric sensors.